GodotSteam/GodotSteam/docs/tutorials/friends_lobbies.md

-# Tutorials - Getting a list of lobbies friends are in
+# Tutorials - Friends' Lobbies

 In this quick tutorial we will cover how to get a dictionary of lobbies to friends that are visible to the user.
 This was created as it's a pretty common feature for multiplayer games.